janpaepke/ScrollMagic/README.md

 ## How It Works

-ScrollMagic uses two sets of bounds to define when a scene is active:
+ScrollMagic uses two sets of bounds to define the active range:

 - **Container bounds** — a zone on the scroll container, defined by `containerStart` and `containerEnd`
 - **Element bounds** — a zone on the tracked element, defined by `elementStart` and `elementEnd`